![]() |

 Figure 2.
 The amalgamated workflow of the Enterprise Business Modeling discipline.

+A critical aspect of enterprise business modeling is to define your overall business strategy because it guides your business modeling efforts.
+Work closely with your enterprise stakeholders to develop the enterprise business strategy: the strategy must come from and be accepted by the business; it isn’t an IT-only strategy.
 Enterprise business modelers will work closely with the enterprise stakeholders to define the goals, targets, and vision for your enterprise.
 Options for doing this include facilitated modeling sessions such as joint application development (JAD) meetings, less formal agile modeling sessions, or separate one-on-one interviews.
 Your goals and targets are typically short-term, such as to grow the number of corporate banking customers (the goal) by 2% this quarter (the target), and are therefore likely to change on a regular basis.
 Your vision, such as to become the largest retail and corporate bank in North America as measured by managed assets, is typically longer term and therefore less likely to change over time.
-It's important to have an overall vision: if you don't know where you're going, you’ll never get there.
+It’s important to have an overall vision: if you don’t know where you’re going, you’ll never get there.

 The modeling of business processes is one of several modeling activities within this discipline, the workflow details for which are presented in Figure 3.
 Your business process modeling efforts address the How (Function) column within the Zachman Framework (ZF) and should reflect both your enterprise mission and vision.
 Your business process model should describe:

 Figure 3.
-Model Business Processes workflow details.
+Model Business Processes workflow details (click to enlarge).

 My experience is that effective enterprise process models are mostly if not completely logical in nature.
 This is because the fundamentals of what your enterprise is trying to accomplish change slowly over time, whereas the physical aspects of what you do can change quite rapidly.
 Furthermore, enterprise models, including both business and architecture models, should be very high level.
 Details, although important, are better left to specific project teams.
-If you find yourself documenting the specifics of a business rule or business process, perhaps in something like business process execution language (BEPL) or object constraint language (OCL), then you're definitely going into too much detail at this level.
-Be as agile as you possibly can by creating models which are just barely good enough (JBGE) for the situation at hand -- you can always gather the details later.
+If you find yourself documenting the specifics of a business rule or business process, perhaps in something like business process execution language (BEPL) or object constraint language (OCL), then you’re definitely going into too much detail at this level.
+Be as agile as you possibly can by creating models which are just barely good enough (JBGE) for the situation at hand — you can always gather the details later.

 Identifying areas for process automation is a key component of enterprise business modeling because it helps to put your IT efforts into context of the overall organization; IT must be viewed as an enabler of your business, not an end unto itself.
 Putting automation in the context of the business ensures that technology is not being implemented for it's own sake.
 Some processes will be fully automated, and some will be fully manual, but the vast majority will be somewhere in between.
 My philosophy is that the term "process automation" can bias people towards IT solutions when manual ones are not only viable but also better options; therefore I prefer the term "process implementation."
 Similarly, new ideas for projects will be identified during the discussions, and information will then be provided to the portfolio management planning efforts in the form of a very informal project proposal (which could be something as simple as a few sentences on a whiteboard).

 Identifying potential ways to implement a business process is an art.
-If it wasn't, every book store chain in the world would have seen the opportunity presented by the Internet and would have built their own version of Amazon.com.
-Furthermore, determining implementation strategies can be very difficult: the goal is to identify what to automate, what to perform manually (you'll still want to find ways to improve your manual processes), and what style of business process interactions you need between the various sub-processes.
+If it wasn’t, every book store chain in the world would have seen the opportunity presented by the Internet and would have built their own version of Amazon.com.
+Furthermore, determining implementation strategies can be very difficult: the goal is to identify what to automate, what to perform manually (you’ll still want to find ways to improve your manual processes), and what style of business process interactions you need between the varioussub-processes.

 An important part of enterprise business modeling is the creation of a high-level domain/conceptual model that depicts the main business entities and their relationships that are of interest to your organization.
 This model, which does not need to be very detailed, is valuable input into the enterprise data modeling efforts of your information administration group as well as the requirements and business modeling efforts of project teams.
 In both cases the enterprise domain model provides a basis from which to begin more detailed modeling efforts: the project teams won't have to reinvent your domain model each time.
 In parallel you will also create an enterprise business glossary, which defines a common vocabulary within your organization.
 This enterprise business glossary is a valuable resource that should be shared with all of your project teams.
 It doesn't make sense for individual project teams to define common business terms such as "customer" over and over again because this can lead to wrong assumptions and incorrect data.
 Instead, teams should reference the commonly accepted enterprise business glossary and then focus on the terminology that is unique to their effort.